-The nouns illusion and allusion sound quite similar, and they both have connotations of intangibility.
-Therefore, many students, including writers, are often confused.
+The terms illusion and allusion sound quite similar, and they both have connotations of intangibility.
+Hence, many students, including writers, are often confused.
 Since both are so close in terms of spelling, it can be frustrating to remember their meanings.
 Their root language is Latin,” Alludere” means “to hint” and “Illudere” means “to mock”.
 Due to similarity, even citizens of ancient Rome also had mixed them.
 Let’s have a closer look at them

-An “Allusion” is a reference, direct or implied, to something or someone.
+An “Allusion” is a figure of speech and reference, direct or implied, to something or someone.
 They are often found in books, songs, and movies.
 Most allusions are based on the assumptions that are some knowledge shared by the author to make it understandable for the reader.
 It can be a reference to the idea of historical, cultural, literary or political significance.
 It does not show the details of the reference.
 It is an essential part of understanding literature because they give us a deep understanding of the author’s message.
 A writer can skillfully draw upon allusions to give his piece more meaning or to provide clues about his message.
 Allusions help to contextualize the work.
 Details are not given, so the writer lets the reader fill in the blanks for better understanding.
 They are often from past work or religion, but sometimes allusions are made to current famous people or events.
 They are used metaphorically but can be used ironically.